-17 May 2016, in Tropical Timber - New life cycle analysis of pile planking published
+17 May 2016 New life cycle analysis of pile planking published

 The consequences could be serious if specifiers and customers don’t effectively assess the environmental impact of materials for use in marine civil engineering projects.
 That’s the conclusion of new life cycle analysis of pile planking commissioned from EY Climate Change and Sustainability Services by the Royal Netherlands Timber Trade Association (NTTA)/ Centrum Hout and FSC Netherlands.

 The study focused on certified tropical timber species, but included exploratory assessment of the environmental impact of different materials in the same application.
 This found that, over a 30-year life cycle, use of certified wood sheet piles had lowest environmental impact.
 Depending on type of timber selected, recycled plastic impacts were up to four times as great, while a steel sheet pile wall came out worst, causing as much as 140 times the environmental damage as certified wood sheet piling alternatives.

 The detrimental impacts of steel and plastic, including recycled, start at manufacturing.
 This both requires considerable energy and releases pollutants, which barely registered in the case of certified timber use.